KJhari/Nand2Tetris/projects/06/assembler/readme.md

-Run the comiled assembler using "-f" flag followed by filename of the assembly file
+Run the compiled assembler using "-f" flag followed by filename of the assembly file
 eg: ./main.exe -f Max.asm